 - 1/3 cup / 30 g dried cranberries

 - 1 teaspoon orange zest

 - Chop all the dried fruits and place them in a bowl.
 Add honey and morello cherry liqueur and stir.
 Cover with a plastic wrap and let stay overnight or for at least 4 hours.

-- In a bowl combine flour, baking soda, citric acid and salt and stir to blend.
+- In a bowl combine flour, baking powder and salt and stir to blend.

 - In a large bowl cream butter, brown sugar and powder sugar.
 Add eggs and orange zest and beat until homogeneous.
 Gradually add the dry ingredients, mixing with a spatula just until absorbed.
 Carefully fold in the soaked dried fruits, including any remaining liquid.

 - Wrap the dough in a cling film or baking paper and let stay in the fridge for at least 2 hours.

 - Preheat oven to 360 degrees F/ 180 degrees C. Line 2 large baking pans with parchment paper.
 Roll balls out of the dough and flatten them a bit.
 Place the cookies on the baking sheet with enough space in between.
 Bake for about 15 minutes or until the edges of the cookies start getting brown.
 Remove the pan from the oven and let the cookies cool for 5 minutes before transferring them to a wire rack.

 - The quantity of the flour is approximate.
 You might need a bit more than that, depending on how dry are the fruits.

 - Keep the cookies in airtight container.
 They should remain good for at least 1-2 weeks.